 About Sandra Masin

 With more than twenty years of engagement in local politics and community events, Sandra is well known by many.
 If you haven't yet met Sandra, the information below will help you learn more about her.

-30 years of history in District 38A
+30 years of history in District 51A (was 38A)

 I received my Bachelor of Arts degree, with a major in Government and an Economics minor, from Valparaiso University in Indiana.
 Since the age of 16, I have worked – in retail sales, office administration, real estate and, during the past 10 years, as an independent financial services representative.

 A Commitment to Volunteerism

 A strong sense of community, a passion for excellence

 Working to better others is the best way I can better myself

 From 1991 to 1995, I was the Volunteer Coordinator for the Minnesota Department of Corrections at the women's facility in Shakopee, when the focus was on reducing recidivism by preparing inmates for re-entry into society as productive citizens after their sentences were served.